companieshouse/dissolution-web/.github/pull_request_template.md

 - [ ] All UI Tests Passing
 - [ ] Pulled latest master into feature branch
 - [ ] Sonar Analysis
+- [ ] Master branch on Rebel1 and CIDev CI/CD pipeline is green
-- [ ] New Docker environment variables are consistent with those on the Rebel1 environment
+- [ ] Any Docker environment variables added are consistent with those on our upstream environments (Rebel1, CIDev etc)
 - [ ] If your pull request depends on any other, please link them in the description

 ## Screenshots of new or updated views